-A program shall contain a global function called
+A program shall contain a global function named

 |argc||-||Non-negative value representing the number of arguments passed to the program from the environment in which the program is run.|